 Sonically, your money can buy better.
 And if you want a more tailored noise-cancelling experience, an auto-pause function when you remove them, or sound EQ adjustment, you might be better shopping elsewhere.

 We understand the inclination to stick to a winning design recipe, and that attitude has produced another very likeable pair of QuietComfort headphones.
-However, given the five-year wait for a significant revamp in the QC range, it's fair to say we had hoped for more.
+However, given the five-year wait for a significant revamp in the QC range, it's fair to say we had hoped for slightly more.

 - Sound 4